louisemalvin/Retrowave/README.md

-# Retrowave - A Retro-Themed WAV Player
+# Retrowave - A Retro-Themed Audio Player
  ___A simple WAV audio player.___